malesh-v/laravel-devops-blueprint/README.md

 docker-compose down -v
 docker-compose up -d --build
 ```
+> [!CAUTION]
-⚠️ This will delete all database data!
+> This will delete all database data!
 Use only in development.

 ## 🐘 Can't connect to MySQL from Laravel
 Ensure Laravel and MySQL containers share the same Docker network.